jweir/estail/README.md

 ## ESTail (Event Source Tail)

-I want to watch some log files on a remote browser.
-This makes it easy.

 Useage

     tail -f somefile.log | ./estail

-Open the browser to localhost:8080
+Open a browser to localhost:8080 or maybe MachineName.local:8080

 Need to clear the buffer?
 Refresh the browser.